cbillowes/curious-programmer-helium/content/posts/2019/2019-01-29-why-i-create-atomic-commits-in-git.md

 > The goal of creating atomic commits is not to create "100 commits" but
 > rather **pragmatically** craft relevant changes for a better history,
-> cognitive load and an easier means of rollback changes.
+> cognitive load and an easier means to rollback changes.